 Will these tips guarantee my emails won't go to the Promotions tab?

-While these tips can significantly reduce the chances, there's no guaranteed method to always avoid the Promotions tab.
+While these tips can help reduce the chances, there’s no guaranteed way to always avoid the Promotions tab.